-The most common type of rotational unit is that in which several outward-facing lamps are equally spaced around the periphery of a rotating turntable, all at the same distance from the center of rotation.
-The other type of rotational device, in which a vertically mounted stationary central lamp has mirrors or lenses rotating symmetrically around it, is optically equivalent to the rotating-lamp type, and can be replaced conceptually by a rotating-lamp unit with suitably designed angular intensity distributions for the lamps.
-The following analysis will be phrased in terms of a rotating-lamp device.
+The most common type of rotational unit is that in which several outward-facing reflectorized lamps are equally spaced around the periphery of a rotating turntable, all at the same distance from the center of rotation.
+The other type of rotational device, in which a verticallymounted stationary central lamp has mirrors or lenses rotating symmetrically around it, is optically equivalent to the rotating-lamp type, and can be replaced conceptually by a rotating-lamp unit with suitably designed angular intensity distributions for the lamps.
+For simplicity, the following analysis will be phrased in terms of a device using rotating reflectorized lamps.
+References to "lamps" in what follows can be interpreted as abbreviations for the phrase "reflectorized lamps, lenses, or mirrors."
 Table 10.5-1 below lists the four quantities characterizing the device as a whole, the symbols to be used here for those quantities, and the customary units for specifying the quantities.
-Table 10.5-2 lists the same information for the two quantities characterizing the individual rotating lamps, or the signal issuing from them.
+Table 10.5-2 lists the same information for the two quantities characterizing the individual rotating lamps, or the beam or signal issuing from each of them.